 9 July, The Executive of the South African Indian Congress (SAIC) meets in Durban and appoints S.R.
 Naidoo as the SAIC's nominee to the Young Committee.
 Albert Christopher, Manilal Gandhi and P.R.
 Pather, arguing for non-cooperation with the Committee, strongly condemn the appointment.

-23 July, Twenty-two leading Indian leaders, including Manilal Gandhi, Albert Christopher and P.R.
-Pather, calls for a mass meeting to protest the decision of the South African Indian Congress (SAIC) to cooperate with the Young Committee.
+23 July, Twenty two leading Indian leaders, including Manilal Gandhi, Albert Christopher and P.R.
+Pather, call for a mass meeting to protest the decision of the South African Indian Congress (SAIC) to cooperate with the Young Committee.

 28 July, The Young Commission, charged with investigating possible outlets or areas abroad to which South African Indians can be relocated, begins its work.

 22 August, Albert Christopher, Manilal Gandhi, S.L.
 Singh and P.R.
 Pather form the Colonial Born and Settlers Indian Association (CBSIA).
 Christopher becomes President; Manilal Gandhi, Vice-President; S.L.
 Singh and A. Haffejee secretaries; and K.K.
 Pillay and P.G.
 Naicker (father of Dr. G.M.
 Naicker) treasurers.
 The formation of the CBSIA is essentially in protest against the cooperation of the South African Indian Congress (SAIC) and the Government of India with the Young Committee.